What Happens When You Mix Oxy and Weed

 The use or abuse of two or more drugs simultaneously is called polydrug abuse, polysubstance abuse, or polysubstance use disorder.[8]

-Though it’s common for people to combine drugs, such as taking prescription painkillers with marijuana or having a glass of wine, these are forms of polydrug abuse.
+Though it’s common for people to combine drugs, such as taking prescription painkillers with marijuana or having a glass of wine, these are forms of polydrug use.
 Unsurprisingly, using more than one substance at once increases the risk of abuse and dependency.

 If you or a loved one suffers from the effects of polysubstance abuse involving opioid painkillers and marijuana – or any other substance abuse – treatment can help.